7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 The Role of Micronutrients in Pre-Workout Nutrition

-While macronutrients often take center stage in discussions of pre-workout nutrition: Fueling strategies for peak athletic performance, don’t overlook the importance of micronutrients.
-Vitamins and minerals play crucial roles in energy production, muscle function, and overall health.
+While macronutrients usually take center stage in talk of pre-workout nutrition: Fueling strategies for peak athletic performance, don’t lose sight of the importance of micronutrients.
+Vitamins and minerals play crucial parts in energy production, muscle function, and overall health.
 Some key micronutrients for athletes include:

 1. B-vitamins: Essential for energy metabolism